 Medical Advice on Diving Problems

-The Royal Navy provides a 24 hour emergency advice service.
-This gives information on the location of your nearest medical diving problem treatment facility (recompression chamber) and the emergency management of diving related illness.
-Tel:- 07831 151 523 (cell phone) or 0831 151 523 (non cell-phone).
-This is Royal Navy Duty Diving Medical Officer.
-State clearly that there is a diving problem.
+This helpline provides a 24 hour emergency advice service and gives information on the location of your nearest recompression facility and on the emergency management of diving related illness.

 Electrical Safety Abroad